-Council undertakes public awareness regarding mosquitoes throughout the regions.
+Council undertakes public awareness regarding mosquitoes throughout the region.
 This awareness is in many forms including media releases and factsheets being sent out to the community at relevant times of the year.
-Additionally, the Vector Control Officers also set up educational stalls at applicable events such as Ecofest and other locations and undertaking education sessions in schools, preschools and community centres.
+Additionally, educational stalls are set up at applicable events such as Ecofest and other locations and education sessions are undertaken in schools, preschools and community centres.